babelsociety/website/content/plan/index.md

 Babel Society does not want to be a cloud in the air, but rather a society capable of planting strong and lasting roots.

-If you want to find out more about Babel Society ideology, we invite you to read the [Manifest](@/manifest/index.md).
+If you want to find out more about Babel Society ideology, we invite you to read the [Manifesto](@/manifesto/index.md).

 A fundamental feature of Babel Society is decentralization, this affect both plan execution and decision-making power.
 What follows is a plan that anyone can draw inspiration from to achieve the common goal of a better society.
-Indeed, we hope that more projects will be carried out over time and in various parts of the world; as long as there is someone who believes in Babel Society [key concepts](@/manifest/index.md#key-concepts), the change will take place.
+Indeed, we hope that more projects will be carried out over time and in various parts of the world; as long as there is someone who believes in Babel Society's [core values](@/manifesto/index.md#core-values), the change will take place.

 Each new project will be able to rely on the experience of others, as well as on all infrastructure and support already established, thus increasing the chances of success.
 We do not recommend starting several projects in the same country at the same time, it would be more appropriate to collaborate so as to have more resources and talents available.